la2050/archive/_organizations/treepeople.md

 title: TreePeople
 uri: /organizations/treepeople/
 challenge_url: ''
+extrapolated_project_ids:
+  - '4102238'
+project_titles_from_extrapolated_project_ids:
+  - >-
+    Groceryships (Scholarships for Groceries)--Changing the Food System One Family at a Time
 project_titles:
   - >-
     Groceryships (Scholarships for Groceries)--Changing the Food System One Family at a Time
+project_titles_from_project_ids:
+  - Mobile applications to connect volunteers & supporters to nonprofits
+original_project_titles:
+  - Education Refugees - Make a huge impact halfway around the world!
+  - Models of Mobilization
+  - 'TreeMapLA:  Crowd-Sourcing a Healthy Watershed, sponsored by TreePeople'
+original_project_ids:
+  - '4102088'
+  - '5102322'
+project_titles_flagged: 1
 youtube_video_identifier: r9LtyQwYAks

 ---